Skip to main content

 Event Delegation

-Instead of adding listeners to each button:
+Instead of adding listeners to each element:

-// ❌ Adding listener to each button
+// ❌ Adding listener to each message

-buttons.forEach(btn => btn.addEventListener('click', handler));
+messages.forEach(msg => msg.addEventListener('click', handler));

 // ✅ Single listener on container